vgc/vgc/cppstyleguide.md

 Within each "group" (e.g., Qt includes), order alphabetically.

-Don't rely on other headers includes.
-That is, if you need both `vgc::geometry::Curve` and `vgc::geometry::Vec2d`, include both `<vgc/geometry/curve.h>` and `<vgc/geometry/vec2d.h>`
+Don't rely on other includes from other headers.
+For example, if you need both `vgc::geometry::Curve` and `vgc::geometry::Vec2d`, include both `<vgc/geometry/curve.h>` and `<vgc/geometry/vec2d.h>`